 Related News Stories – Federal Drug Charges in Houston, Texas

 I mean I'm just in real shock," Nicole Houston said.
 According to police ...
+No," Dawn Hobbs said.
 Saenz will be facing federal charges and is in custody with the U.S. Marshals.
-Man Bicycles Across the U.S. to Help Raise Money for St. Jude's Children's Hospital A bicyclist ...KWES NewsWest 9 - Dec 09 2014
+One teen was killed and six others were injured in an accident on Sunday ...KWES NewsWest 9 - Dec 09 2014